Links on Android Authority may earn us a commission. Learn more.

 Microsoft Surface Go 3

 The Surface Go comes pre-installed with Windows 10 in S Mode.
 That means you can only use the tablet in the operating system’s touchscreen mode and only use apps from the Windows Store.
-You also must use Microsoft’s Edge browser.
+You’re also stuck with Microsoft’s Edge browser.